polklabs/stargate-retro/README.md

     └── etc...
 ```

 Once installed you can update some of the *.css and *.js files with customizations such as different colors or updated text.
-See [below](#customizations) for customizations
+See [below](#customizations) for customizations.
+(More to come later)

 Navigation header at the top of all pages to integrate with v4 software.
+As it is not fully integrated with the v4 software you will not be able to get back to my pages (from the original UI) without a direct link.

 To access, enter one of the links below:
 - [Dial](http://stargate.local/retro/dial.html) - `/retro/dial.html`